chyneyee/ReadingJournal/Manga/Detective_Conan/Manga_Cases_Personal_Rating.md

 <hr>

 #### Note(s):
-* Cases from manga only.
+* Cases based from manga only.
-* The order based on personal preferences, similar to ranking.
+* The order based on personal preferences.